michaelcaterisano/restaurant-vendor-orders/README.md

 }
 ```

-> Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).
+> Product: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

 Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.